Orama-Interactive/Pixelorama-Docs/docs/user_manual/installation.md

 ## macOS
 macOS users can download Pixelorama from itch.io and GitHub Releases, as shown above.
 If you encounter any issues with macOS saying that the application is damaged, [see this troubleshooting page](../troubleshooting/#macos-says-that-pixelorama-is-damaged).

-## Ubuntu Touch
-Mobile users with Ubuntu Touch can get Pixelorama on their devices for free from the [Open Store](https://open-store.io/app/pixelorama.orama-interactive).

 ## Early Access - "Nightly" Versions
-If you want to try the latest unstable builds of Pixelorama, you can find them [here](https://nightly.link/Orama-Interactive/Pixelorama/workflows/dev-desktop-builds/master), available for Windows 64-bit, Linux 64-bit and Linux 32-bit ARM (for Raspberry Pi 4), as well as macOS.
+If you want to try the latest unstable builds of Pixelorama, you can find them [here](https://nightly.link/Orama-Interactive/Pixelorama/workflows/dev-desktop-builds/master), available for Windows 64-bit, Linux 64-bit, as well as macOS.
 There is also an early-access Web version available [here](https://orama-interactive.github.io/Pixelorama/early_access/).

 Keep in mind that these builds are very unstable and are not recommended for production.